"""Sprite nodes with frame-based animation support."""

 [docs]

-def draw(self, renderer) -> None:
+def on_draw(self, renderer) -> None:

-"""Draw the current animation frame as a textured quad with proper UVs."""
+"""Draw the current animation frame as a textured quad with proper UVs.

 if self._texture_id < 0 or not self.visible: